stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 4. Room 116 functions as a space for many kinds of art; the dance floor is located at the back of the space.

-This room has no integrated sound system and requires a speaker.
+This room has no integrated sound system; we use the Dancebreak speaker instead.

 ## Graduate Community Center